-6. Rebaselining Projects.
-If it becomes necessary to rebaseline a previously approved rulemaking schedule due to factors outside the control of the rulemaking team, the Council may do so.
+7. Rebaselining Projects.
+If it becomes necessary to rebaseline a previously-approved rulemaking schedule due to factors outside the control of the rulemaking team, the Council may do so.
 Appropriate reasons for changing a schedule include:

 - a.
 A change in agency priorities,

 - b.
 A significant FAA policy change,

 - c.
 A change in scope of a rule,

-d.
-Lack of needed input from an involved agency, or
+- d.
+Lack of needed input from an involved agency,

-e.
-New legislative requirements.
+- e.
+New legislative requirements, or

+- f.
+Other unforeseeable constraints outside of the control of the rulemaking team.

-7. Organization.
+8. Organization.